ltfschoen/dex/README.md

 * Fix error `Error: Error: Exceeds block gas limit` that may occur when sending Gas Limit say of `50000000` when truffle.js has `gas` property set as `gas: 4712388,`, by changing to a smaller value: `myExchangeInstance.buyToken("FIXED", web3.toWei(4, "finney"), 5, {from: accounts[0], gas: 4000000});`

-* Unknown how to resolve `Error: VM Exception while processing transaction: out of gas`.
+* Fix `Error: VM Exception while processing transaction: out of gas`.
 In the `buyToken` function it always occurs after a certain line of code.
+Simply increase the Gas Limit to the Mainnet's limit (currently shown as `7984452` at https://ethstats.net/) in both Ganache CLI Flags and in truffle.js